 Planning for our retirement in our mid fifties we decided we really missed having and loving puppies.
 Since puppies don’t stay puppies forever we decided on getting back into breeding.
 Well actually Michael thought it would be a nice little hobby to keep me busy and out of trouble.
 We researched well behaved, good loving temperaments, intelligent and non shedding breeds and decided that PWD’s were the best breed in the world & exactly what we were looking for.
 Because of them we have the best, happiest and most entertaining life on a daily basis imaginable.

 We raise healthy, playful, mischievous PWD puppies on a diet of exercise, fun and love, all in the country sunshine.
 Our mix of European and American bloodlines strive to reproduce the quality of temperament that the breed originally possessed.

-Now our son Brendan and his pretty wife Oana from Romania have also started to breed PWD puppies on their farm in Butler near Pittsburgh.
-They have 4 year old Duke and 6 year old Regan to help with all the puppy chores.
-Which has helped to make them more responsible little kids.
-No children should grown up without dogs in their lives.
+Now our son Brendan and his pretty wife Oana from Romania and they also love breeding PWD puppies on their farm in Butler near Pittsburgh.
+They have 5 year old Duke and 7year old Regan to help with all the puppy chores.
+Having dogs of course has helped to make them more responsible little kids.
+No children should grown up without at least one dog in their life.

 “You cannot discover new oceans unless you have the courage to lose sight of the shore.” ~ Andre Gide